• Skip to primary navigation

 In the meantime, the only way to get cash out of real estate is to borrow against it.
 There are limits to how much you can borrow, and while you may get the cash you need, you’ll also be creating an ongoing liability.

-4. High transaction costs
+4. High Transaction Costs

 Between real estate commissions, transfer taxes, seller pay closing costs, and other expenses, it can cost up to 10% of the property’s sale price to sell a residential home.
 The percentage may be even higher for commercial property.
 That will take a big chunk out of your profit, and also limit your ability to sell the property quickly.